 Shopping at or Having A Garage Sale

 Do you get excited about the finds you can procure at local garage and yard sales?
-I do!
 The treasures are endless, and knowing some techniques of finding bargains and having a bartering spirit helps you get what you want!

-I will also give you some tips for the next time you want to host a garage or yard sale.
+Also, read some tips for the next time you want to host a garage or yard sale.

 Either way, garage sales are really an All-American sport!